THE NIGHT MARKET

-The Night Market is designed to showcase and provide a platform for local artists, makers, non-profits and businesses.
-By charging very low vendor fees ($25, reimbursable if the vendor makes less than $25 in revenue), we create a low bar for entry for many that cannot afford to open a bricks-and-mortar business, or even vend at other, more established marketplaces.
+The Night Market is designed to showcase and provide a platform for local business, artists, and non-profits.
+By charging low vendor fees ($25, reimbursable if the vendor makes less than $25 in revenue), we create a low bar for entry for neighbors that cannot afford to open a bricks-and-mortar business, or even vend at other, more established marketplaces.
 We also do not curate what type of vendor booths are allowed.
-Aside from giving preference to vendors that are from our neighborhood, we try to make it a very democratic market - we don't decide what types of goods do and do not qualify to be shown (aside from illicit products, obviously).
-At the Night Market, you'll find folks vending everything from conceptual art to VHS tapes.
+Aside from giving preference to vendors that are from our neighborhood, we don't decide what types of goods do and do not qualify to be shown (aside from illicit products, and direct sales marketers).
+At the Night Market, you'll find folks vending everything from homemade soap, jewelery, custom designed apparel, art to food ranging from vegan Nepalese, Japan, Thailand, West Africa, Haiti, Mexico, and some of the best southern American food there is to offer.
 For businesses and individuals, the Night Market is a great way to generate awareness, public interest, and revenue.

 ENHANCE PUBLIC SPACE

 Streets are the ultimate public space - they are everywhere people are, and we pay for them with tax dollars.
 By closing the 700 block of Bryan Avenue to cars, we make a pedestrian-safe environment for our vendors and attendees.
 We believe strongly in the power of public space to bring communities together.
 During the Night Market, you'll see a diverse groups of families, friends, musicians, high school and college age volunteers, and even the occasional busker or two twirling hula hoops!
 For one night a month only, the street is filled with members of our community, music in the air, the aroma of authentic food and lots of laughter.